gzweigle/open-hybrid-piano/firmware/releases/ips2_damper/README.md

-# IPS 2.0 Damper
+# IPS 2.X Damper

-Damper processing code running on IPS 2.X.
+Damper processing code running on a Teensy 4.1 processor and the IPS 2.X mainboard.

 Place this code in the same directory location as the main Arduino project for the damper board.